Creating a Credit Roll in Title Studio is a quick and easy process.

 With the animation set to Roll, a number of options for controlling the speed and masking become available.

 Credit Rolls typically fade in at the bottom of the screen, and out at the top.
-To achieve this look, you can set your Mask and Blend parameters.
+To achieve this look, we can set our Mask and Blend parameters.
 By masking the top and bottom of a credit roll, you will be better able to fit your text into the broadcast Title Safe Area of the screen.

 TIP: To see the Title Safe Area, you can enable it from the composition window.
 When enabled, the outer white rectangle signifies the Title Safe Area, and the inner rectangle is the Action Safe Area.